elusivecodes/FyreFormatter/README.md

 Set the default currency.

-- `$currency` is a string representing the currency code.
+- `$currency` is a string representing the currency code, or a *Closure* that returns the currency code.

 ```php
 Formatter::setDefaultCurrency($currency);